tpai/ssl-cert-handler/README.md

 **Request cert**

 ```
-yarn auth domains/myList
+yarn auth domains/myList [production]
 ```

-If success, certificate will present in `cert/demo.com/`.
+You could pass `production` at the second argument, then certbot will disable staging environment.

 **Renew cert**